icatproject/topcat/yo/README.txt

     grunt serve

 Note: Visual Studio Express (VCBUild.exe) is used by the module node-gyp to compile native addons.
-On windows, if you run "npm install", you probably will get an error complaining about MSBuild.
+On windows, if you run "npm install", you will probably  get an error complaining about MSBuild.
 I think the node-gyp module is used to build the Socket.io-client module used by karma.
-If you don't use websocket for testing, you may not need it and just igmnore the error.
-Installing Visual Studio Express 2013 with Update 4 for Windows Desktop (Must be the desktop vesrion) did fix the issue for me.
+If you don't use websocket for testing, you may not need it and just ignore the error.
+Installing Visual Studio Express 2013 with Update 4 for Windows Desktop (Must be the desktop version) did fix the issue for me.

 Proxy setting note: npm does not use environment variables for proxy.
 Instead use the following commands